Continued from Part 1, found here.

 Then, she apologized profusely, tried to reassure me that the other person is someone she knows well and is healthy.
 She said she would “make right” what happened.
 She seemed sincere in her tone and responses, but how can you possibly make right this situation?

-When I was telling Liz what happened, she stopped me here and pointed out that the terminology and processes being used by the other encapsulator were throwing up red flags.
+When I was telling Elizabeth what happened, she stopped me here and pointed out that the terminology and processes being used by the other encapsulator were throwing up red flags.
 She said, Post-It notes, children playing with knobs, and just “cleaning” are not ways to keep people safe.

-Liz went on to say, “the client should always keep, transport, and store her own placenta and be met in her own home by a professional so a mix up like this one never has the chance to happen.”
+Elizabeth went on to say, “the client should always keep, transport, and store her own placenta and be met in her own home by a professional so a mix up like this one never has the chance to happen.”

-Liz is right.
+Elizabeth is right.

 Again, I think she’s right.

-She is right, yet again.
+She is right, again.

 Back to my real life nightmare.